+The first actual ebook was created in 1971 when Michael Hart launched Project Gutenberg and made a digital copy of the US Declaration of Independence.
 The first significant ebook was Stephen King’s ‘Riding the Bullet’ which was launched on the internet in 2001 selling at $2.50 per copy.
 This was a resounding success and led to the boom in this form of media.

 A word of caution then if you format your own book, just because it looks good on one device doesn’t mean it will on another.
 Remember that all the manufacturers are in competition.
 Amazon seems to be the market leader at the moment.
 I work on the assumption that the lowest common denominator will work on everything.